UX Design

 The client and I had a lot of discussions about the navigation menu — Topics such as 'Science' and 'Commitments' were important to the purpose of the brand, and the client especially didn’t want their commitments to be seen as an afterthought, especially since making a difference in their community was integral to the purpose of the brand.

-We ended up including more links at the top of the page since it is a new brand and concept, and plan to move links such as the FAQ and Press to the footer once the brand is more established.
+I ended up including more links at the top of the page since it is a new brand and concept, and plan to move links such as the FAQ and Press to the footer once the brand is more established.

 I updated some of the page titles to try and make things as intuitive as possible (ie. 'Stewardship' became 'Commitments' to give a more trustworthy impression, and 'Spotlight' became 'Press' as the term is more easily recognizable).
 I also combined pages when possible to reduce the amount of pages the brand has to maintain as well as what users have to go through (ie. Brand Press, Science Press, and Blog are now on one page).